h3cke5/logger-s/README.md

 ### 🏃‍♂️ Starting Logger's
 * Run Logger's With: `node .`
-* Check the console to see if there are any errors...
-Well, we hope that there are none. :3
+* Check The Console To See If There Are Any Errors...
+Well, We Hope That There Are None. :3
-* If you haven't, add your bot to a Discord server.
+* If You Haven't, Add Your Bot To A Discord Server.
-* After booting up, try using `/jujuba` on your Discord server.
+* After Booting Up, Try Using `/help` On Your Discord Server.
-* If everything went well, your very own Jujuba instance should be up and running!
+* If Everything Went Well, Your Very Own Logger's Instance Should Be Up And Running!
 Congratulations! 🎉